Teachers College admissions requirements.

 - Get started toward enrollment!

 Below is the list of steps and their respective deadlines required for enrollment in an online teaching degree program.
-Please note that at the present time, WGU is accepting applications only from individuals living in the United States and select geographical areas of Canada.
+Please note that at the present time, WGU is accepting applications only from individuals living in the United States.

 The exceptions are U.S. active-duty military personnel and their families at overseas installations and individuals living in Guam, Puerto Rico, or the U.S. Virgin Islands.